canonical/vanilla-framework/docs/patterns/slider.md

 View example of the slider pattern
 </a>

+<span class="p-label--updated">Updated</span> In version 2.6.0 Vanilla framework added slider styling as default for
+all range inputs, so adding `p-slider` class just to style `<input type="range">` is not necessary anymore.

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.